Defamation remains a criminal offence in Malta.

 In 2011, editor Mark Camilleri and author Alex Vella Gera were acquitted of violating Criminal Code Art.
 208 (distributing pornographic or obscene material) after publishing a sexually explicit story in student newspaper Realtà.
 The judge ruled that simply because the piece was shocking and evoked disgust in readers did not mean that it could be qualified as obscene and pornographic.
 Malta’s criminal obscenity laws were later reformed in 2016.

 Recent Legal Changes

-Malta repealed its criminal blasphemy provisions in 2016 (Act XXXVII of 2016) .
+Malta repealed its criminal blasphemy provisions in 2016 .
 Previously, vilifying or offending the Roman Catholic Church or any object of worship thereof was a criminal offence under Art.
 163 of the Maltese Criminal Code.
 Offenders faced a prison sentence of between one and six months.
 Under Art.
 164, vilifying or offending any other religion “tolerated by law” was punishable by one to three months in prison.

 Notes and Acknowledgements

 The information contained in this database is for informational and advocacy purposes only.
 If you are a journalist facing a defamation claim, you should seek legal advice from a qualified attorney.
 However, if you are unable to find such an attorney, IPI may be able to assist you in doing so.
-Please contact us at ipi[at]freemedia.at.
+Please contact us at info(at)ipi.media.